-In addition to the grants below, Magic Grants can provide the initiating spark for new team-taught Breakthrough Seminars and for emerging efforts in collaborative humanities through the Humanities Council’s Global Initiatives.
+In addition to supporting new projects in the humanities, Magic Grants can provide the initiating spark for new team-taught Breakthrough Seminars and for emerging efforts in collaborative humanities through the Humanities Council’s Global Initiatives and Exploratory Grants in Collaborative Humanities.

 The Seminars of Jacques Derrida: An Online Archive